Your Cart is Empty

 Modifications to the Rule are based on the Celtic Charism of our Church and the current necessity that members of the Order will be living in an internet community rather than a physical location.

-1) The Order of Celtic Carmelites are a community of men and women who are in agreement with the Westminster Confession and the five "Solas" - Scripture alone; Faith alone by Grace alone in Christ alone to the Glory of God alone.
+1) The Order of Celtic Carmelites are a community of men and women who are in agreement with the five "Solas" of the Reformation- Scripture alone, Faith alone, Grace alone, Christ alone, and all to the Glory of God alone.

 2) With the Blessed Mother Mary as our model, we live our lives in quiet simplicity, pondering the Life of Christ continually in our hearts.
 We are kind to others and gentle on ourselves.
 We embrace our loving Lord Jesus, have every confidence God the Father will provide for us, and look forward to the Holy Spirit so filling our lives that we may reflect the glory of the Trinity through our consideration of others.